Microshak/MicroNotes/UW/Week6Value.md

 # Anomaly Detection Conceptually

-* **Positive and negative trends:** For example, when monitoring memory usage in computing an upward trend may be of interest as it may be indicative of a memory leak,
+* **Positive and negative trends:** For example, when monitoring memory usage in computing an upward trend may be of interest as it may be indicative of a memory leak

-* **Changes in the dynamic range of values:** For example, when monitoring the exceptions thrown by a cloud service, any changes in the dynamic range of values could indicate instability in the health of the service, and
+* **Changes in the dynamic range of values:** For example, when monitoring the exceptions thrown by a cloud service, any changes in the dynamic range of values could indicate instability in the health of the service

-* **Spikes and Dips:** For example, when monitoring the number of login failures in a service or number of checkouts in an e-commerce site, spikes or dips could indicate abnormal behavior.
+* **Spikes and Dips:** For example, when monitoring the number of login failures in a service or number of checkouts in an e-commerce site, spikes or dips could indicate abnormal behavior
 ---

 # Anomaly Detection